What is cloud automation?

 In addition to deployment, cloud automation relates to workload management.
-For example, an application performance management (APM) tool can be configured to monitor the deployed workload and its performance.
-Then, alerts can trigger automatic scaling tasks, such as adding more containers to a load-balanced cluster to improve performance, or removing excess container instances to pare down resource usage.
+For example, IT staff can configure an application performance management tool to monitor the deployed workload and its performance.
+Alerts trigger automatic scaling tasks, such as add more containers to a load-balanced cluster to improve performance, or remove excess container instances to pare down resource usage.

 Cloud automation is a central element of workload lifecycle management.
-Workloads in the cloud are rarely long-term entities, and an admin can use cloud automation to remove them, along with their configuration items, when they're no longer needed.
+Workloads in the cloud are typically long-term entities, but some of their individual components, such as scaled containers, may be ephemeral.
+Admins can use cloud automation to remove them, along with their configuration items, when they're no longer needed.

-Cloud automation can also play a role in hybrid clouds by automating tasks in a private cloud environment based on frameworks such as OpenStack, and driving integration with public clouds, such as Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP).
+Cloud automation can also play a role in hybrid clouds, to automate tasks in a private cloud environment (such as an OpenStack-based framework) and drive integration with public clouds such as Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform.

 Cloud automation is also vital for busy app developers.
-Agile development methods, such as continuous delivery (CD), continuous integration (CI) and DevOps, all depend on rapid resource deployment and scaling to test new software releases.
-Once the testing is finished, those resources can be released for re-use.
+Agile development methods, such as continuous integration, continuous delivery and continuous deployment, and DevOps, all depend on rapid resource deployment and scaling to test new software releases.
+Once the testing is finished, those resources are released for reuse.
 Public clouds are adept at this behavior, and cloud automation tools can bring the same capabilities to private clouds.

 Lastly, cloud automation can provide version control for workflows, allowing organizations to demonstrate consistent setups that stand up to business and regulatory auditing.
 The business can see exactly which resources are currently in use, identify which users or departments use them, predict how resources will be used in the future and ensure a level of service quality that is impossible with manual processes.

 There is no single cloud automation tool, platform or framework.
-A myriad of different offerings are available, ranging from on-premises tools for private clouds to hosted services from public cloud providers.
+A myriad of different tools and platforms can be used to automate one task or many, ranging from on-premises tools for private clouds to hosted services from public cloud providers.